ANSSI-FR/rust-guide/src/en/07_ffi.md

 However if not reclaiming memory and resources is bad, using reclaimed memory or reclaiming twice some resources is worst from a security point of view.
-In order to correctly release a resource only once one must known which language is responsible for allocating and deallocating memory.
+In order to correctly release a resource only once, one must known which language is responsible for allocating and deallocating memory.

 > ### Rule {{#check FFI-MEM-OWNER | Ensure clear data ownership in FFI}}